luisdlpr/personal-site/README.md

 - chose tailwind slate for background color
 - used svelte stores to keep track of model loading progress and used css transitions to create a loading screen before homepage

+### 21/08/23
+- Developed the rest of the homepage (just need to add links for socials).
+Created a component for a mock osx window for decoration to present links.
+Thinking about adding chipboy inside this decoration window but still undecided.
+- developed custom navbar as I couldnt find a navbar component suited for the website.
+Maybe should have went with a component library earlier on but it worked out fine and probably is better to make this website stand out
+- implemented custom SPA routing as I wanted to keep the chipboy loaded so that navigating back to the homepage would not result in another loading screen.

 # create-svelte

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).